IremSl/itsc_autonomous/Weekly Assignment-1/README.md

 #### File Structure:

-    main.cpp: Contains logic for user interaction and input handling.
+   1. **main.cpp** - Contains logic for user interaction and input handling.
-    Calculator.hpp: Header file declaring the Calculator class and its methods.
+   2. **Calculator.hpp** - Header file declaring the Calculator class and its methods.
-    Calculator.cpp: Implementation of the Calculator class methods.
+   3.  **Calculator.cpp** - Implementation of the Calculator class methods.

 #### Compilation and Running: